jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 [I assume here that you have an [Azure subscription](https://portal.azure.com), and in this subscription, you have created an Azure Synapse Analytics resource].

 From the left menu, go to Develop and add a new notebook.
-To prove that .NET works, here is a small exemple:
+To validate that .NET works, here is a small snippet:

 ![notebook csharp support]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/notebook-dotnet-sample.png){:width="600px"}